 To put yourself in a good position to get financing, try to keep personal debt to a minimum and save as much money as possible prior to pursuing a purchase.
 In this case, paying down student loans in an aggressive manner is not as important as having cash in the bank.
 One thing to remember is that the stronger you look on paper the more likely you will receive financing from a lender.

 Our Preferred Lenders – The team at ADS offers a network of relationships with major lenders throughout the country.
 Our preferred lenders are established leaders in the industry, demonstrating an understanding of the unique dental practice transition process.
-Our preferred lenders include Bank of America Practice Solutions, Columbia Bank Dental Financing Solutions, Provide, and Huntington Practice Finance.
+Our preferred lenders include Bank of America Practice Solutions, Columbia Bank, Huntington Practice Finance, and Provide.